Solomon357/java-card-game/README.md

 ## Game Rules
 - Each player draws one card at a time.
 - If the drawn card matches the previous card, the current player has to type "snap" in 2 seconds to win.
-- If the current player does NOT type "snap" in 2 seconds, they lose or the next player in the rotation wins.
+- If the current player does NOT type "snap" in 2 seconds, the next player in the rotation wins.
+In single player mode the computer wins
 - The game continues until the deck is exhausted or a player wins.

 ## Contributing